Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 ### downstream-http-request-timeout

-Timeout period (in seconds) for downstream requests.
+Timeout period (in milliseconds) for downstream requests.
 Default is 5.

 ```bash tab="Syntax"
 --downstream-http-request-timeout=<downstreamHttpRequestTimeout>